phil294/FH-Rosenheim-Community-Downloader/README.md

 # FH-Rosenheim-Community-Downloader
 Python: Automatic file downloader for material of Fachhochschule Rosenheim courses.
-Downloads files (if not already done so) in format.
 Needs proper testing.
+Downloads files (if not already done so) in format...

     "[output]/[course]/[category]/[date] [title] [name]"